yareddesaley/Go2Cod_FSWD_03/README.md

-I used React and Tailwindcss for frontend
-I used Node.js and Express for backend
-I used Mongodb to store datas
-I used Socket.io for real time chatting
+I used React and Tailwindcss for frontend , Node.js and Express for backend  ,Mongodb to store datas and Socket.io for real time chatting